MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 - **Their email or attachment for the email doesn't have a label**:
     - The attachment can be an Office document or PDF document

-When these conditions are met and the recipient's email address is not included in a list of allowed domain names that you have specified, the user sees a pop-up message with one of the following actions:
+When these conditions are met, the user sees a pop-up message with one of the following actions:

 - **Warn**: The user can confirm and send, or cancel.